GreatDevelopers/CivilOctave/sage/Readme.md

 2. Go to terminal and go to
 	cd  /path/to/folder/CivilOctave/sage

-3. Run command python manage.py makemigratation
+3. Run command python manage.py migrate

 4. Run app using python manage.py runserver